willsather/cpp-sort/README.md

 This script will build the project and run all tests using CTest.

-## Caching Strategies
+## Sorting Strategies

 > [!NOTE]
-> Each caching strategy is implemented as a separate class that inherits from a common [`Cache`](./src/cache.hpp) interface, allowing for easy interchangeability and extension.
+> Each caching strategy is implemented as a separate class that inherits from a common [`Sort`](./src/sort.hpp) interface, allowing for easy interchangeability and extension.

-### LRU Cache

-The Least Recently Used (LRU) cache discards the least recently used items first when the cache reaches its capacity.
-This implementation uses a combination of a hash map and a doubly linked list to achieve O(1) time complexity for both insertion and lookup.

-### LFU Cache

-The Least Frequently Used (LFU) cache discards the least frequently used items first.
-If there's a tie, it removes the least recently used among the candidates.
-This implementation uses multiple hash maps to keep track of frequencies and achieve O(1) time complexity for both insertion and lookup.

-### Time-Based Cache

-The Time-Based cache automatically expires entries after a specified time-to-live (TTL) duration.
-It uses a hash map to store key-value pairs along with their expiration times.
-The cleanup of expired entries is performed lazily during insertion and lookup operations.